 ThreeSpires Physiotherapy provides paediatric physiotherapy for toddlers, children and young adults with a variety of conditions across Staffordshire.
 We are able to deliver highly specialised paediatric physiotherapy for children (ages 0 - 18) with a wide range of movement disorders and physical disabilities at home, in school or at nursery.
 We are based in Lichfield and serve surrounding areas such as Sutton Coldfield, Tamworth, Rugeley, Cannock and Walsall.

-Our specialist chartered paediatric physiotherapist has a large amount of experience with treating children of a variety of ages (including babies and toddlers) with conditions such as delayed development, cerebral palsy and muscular dystrophy.
+Our specialist chartered paediatric physiotherapists have a large amount of experience with treating children of a variety of ages (including babies and toddlers) with conditions such as delayed development, cerebral palsy and muscular dystrophy.
 We understand that children are not simply "little adults" and require a completely different approach to therapy and as such always aims to make sessions fun, interesting and engaging for children.
 Below are covered most of the questions that parents commonly have regarding paediatric physiotherapy but if you have any concerns that are not answered then please get in touch to have a chat.

 How Can ThreeSpires Physiotherapy Help?